Updated on: Jun 11th, 2024

 Mr X, a resident of India works in the United States.
 In turn, for the work done, Mr X is given some remuneration in the United States.
 Now, the US Government levies the Federal Income Tax on the income earned in the US.

-However, there is a possibility that the Indian Government also charges income tax on the same sum, i.e. the remuneration earned abroad as Mr X is a resident of India.
+However, the Indian Government may also charge income tax on the same sum, i.e., the remuneration earned abroad, as Mr X is a resident of India.

 The DTAA applies to the residents of the contracting states i.e. India and USA, subject to certain exceptions.